backupbrew/switchbrew/Applet Manager services.md

 Used to exit the application and return to the kiosk menu.
 Official sw uses [\#UnlockExit](#UnlockExit "wikilink") immediately before this.

+#### EnableApplicationCrashReport

+Takes an input u8 bool, no output.

+#### SetApplicationCopyrightVisibility

+Takes an input u8 bool, no output.

 #### QueryApplicationPlayStatistics